GST/HST Credit

 The GST/HST credit is a tax-free quarterly payment from the CRA designed to help individuals and families with low and modest incomes offset the GST/HST they pay on everyday purchases.
 You don't need to apply separately — the CRA automatically determines eligibility when you file your T1 tax return.

-For 2024-25, the maximum annual GST/HST credit is $519 for a single person ($680 if married or common-law), plus $179 per child under 19.
-The credit begins to phase out when adjusted family net income exceeds approximately $44,000 for a single person.
+For the July 2025 to June 2026 period (based on your 2024 return), the maximum annual GST/HST credit is about $533 for a single person ($698 if married or common-law), plus $184 per child under 19.
+The credit phases out at 5% of adjusted family net income above $45,521.
 Payments are issued in July, October, January, and April.
+From July 2026 the credit is replaced by the Canada Groceries and Essentials Benefit (CGEB).

 To receive the credit, you must file a T1 return each year — even if you have no income to report.
 This is one of several reasons low-income Canadians should always file: it ensures eligibility for the GST/HST credit, the Canada Child Benefit, the Canada Workers Benefit, and provincial credits.